 One thing you will find difficult in this city is breakfast food which isn’t noodle based.
 Therefore, I’d advise trying somewhere with a Western twist for a cheap and easy meal like The Baking Bureau on Phetchaburi 9 Alley.
 For 250 baht you can get 2 croissants, a Thai ice tea and their special iced cocoa.

-Of course, what is a trip to Bangkok without some street food.
+Of course, what is a trip to Bangkok without some street food?
 Pad Thai is on offer everywhere in this city, but the best place to experience it?
-On a street from a food vendor.
-This dish was from a vendor outside Phaya Thai station in front of a 7/11 shop.
-Costing just 40 baht a dish you have a large helping of noodles with a side of bean sprouts and plenty of toppings including chillies and peanuts.
+On the street from a food vendor.
+This dish was eaten outside Phaya Thai station in front of a 7/11 shop.
+Costing just 40 baht a plate you have a large helping of noodles with a side of bean sprouts and plenty of toppings including chilies and peanuts.

 What was the city like?

-Food aside, this city does have a lot of culture to offer.
-With it’s traditional Buddhist temples in between newly built flat blocks and shopping centres, it’s bursting with difference.
+Food aside, this city has plenty to offer from traditional Buddhist temples nestled between newly built flat blocks and shopping centers.
 One thing I did find incredible was the difference between rich or poor.
-Within 5 minutes walk you can find yourself walking across a live train track with people sat by the edge living in huts.
-Then before you know it, you’re standing inside a newly built skyscraper.
+In just 5 minutes you can find yourself walking across a live train track with people sat by the edge living in huts.
+Then all of a sudden you’re standing inside a newly built skyscraper.

-Overall, this is a city I would highly recommend for it’s food and general experience.
-Are you planning a visit to this country?
-Let me know on Twitter @amyjoannataylor.
+Overall, this is a city I would highly recommend for its food and general experience.